 - Bathe with neem water twice a day.

 - Mix one part of white vinegar in two parts of normal water.
 Apply to the affected area with a clean cloth.

-- Do not wear your gym clothes without washing as there is bacteria on it and sweat that can clog pores.
+- Do not wear your gym clothes without washing as there are bacteria on it and sweat that can clog pores.

-- Wear light-weight and loose-fitting clothes that do not irritate skin.
+- Wear light-weight and loose-fitting clothes that do not irritate the skin.